DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/make-a-list-of-everything-you-do-to-improve-wellbeing.md

 ### Support professional development

-We do not have a hierarchical approach to professional development, recognising that a senior leader can learn from an early career teacher and vice versa.
+We do not have a hierarchical approach to professional development, recognising that a senior leader can learn from an early career teacher (ECT) and vice versa.
 We:

 * support teachers to complete NPQs